Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Immersion of the bisingular set

 \begin{proof} Let $S$ be the bisingular set.
 If $g_1|_S$ and $g_2|_S$ are immersions at the origin, then the origin is a bifold singularity, the theorem is true automatically.
 Suppose this is not the case.
 Since $g$ is a Lagrangian immersion, then

 Therefore

 In particular, either $g_1|_S$ or $g_2|_S$ has to be an immersion at $(0,0)$, and the other one must not be an immersion at $(0,0)$.
-Assume that $g_1|_S$ is not an immersion at $(0,0)$, and the case that $g_2|_S$ not being an immersion at $(0,0)$ can be proved similarly.\\ To distinguish the first and the second component of $\R^2\times\R^2$, the notation $\R^2_+\times\R^2_-$ is used instead of $\R^2\times\R^2$.
-The Weinstein tubular neighbourhood theorem implies that the immersion $g$ can be extended to a local symplectic diffeomorphism $G$ as in the following commutative diagram.

-{\bf We want to choose coordinates in the domain and the target of $G$ around the origins such that $(dG)_{(0,0,0,0)}$ is as simple as possible.} Because
+Assume that $g_1|_S$ is not an immersion at $(0,0)$, and the case where $g_2|_S$ not being an immersion at $(0,0)$ can be proved similarly.\\ To distinguish the first and the second components of $\R^2\times\R^2$, the notation $\R^2_+\times\R^2_-$ is used instead of $\R^2\times\R^2$. {The second remark after Weinstein tubular neighbourhood theorem implies that the immersion $g|_D$ can be extended to a local symplectic diffeomorphism $G$ as in the following commutative diagram, where $D\subset\R^2$ is an open disc of the origin: } {\bf We want to choose coordinates in the domain and the target of $G$ around the origins such that $(dG)_{(0,0,0,0)}$ is as simple as possible.} Because

 As a result,

 and